Meet the Sarge's Team

 Adoption Center Manager

-Erica has been with Sarge’s for 4 years.
+Erica has been with Sarge’s since 2013.
 She has always enjoyed being a part of the rescue effort in Haywood County.
 She saw the need, first hand, over the 9 years she was a veterinary technician for more community involvement and is thrilled to be part of Sarge’s mission.
 Erica was also the rescuer of Wuzbug, a two legged Chihuahua, who inspired the Sarge’s Special Needs Fund in her name.
 Erica’s fur babies include 4 cats, Scoots, Lloyd, Widget, and Rosie, also 3 dogs: Oscar, Zoe & Dumplin’.

 Nikola has been with Sarge’s for over two years and enjoys keeping the adoption center looking it’s best as well as spending time with the resident rescues.
 Nikola adopted her first dog from Sarge’s in 2010; a dog named Roadie who ended up changing her life.
 Since adopting Roadie Nikola has changed her career to become a Veterinary Technician and has become involved in several dog sports with her second dog, peanuT.
 She also loves to travel, learn new things, and always keeps an eye out for wayward animals who need a little extra help.